zbanack/shampoo/test_v0_9_2.md

 ### Function
 A string that must resolve to a valid function name.
 If no such function can be resolved, `undefined` is returned.

+You may pass arguments into this function using the following syntax: `my_function?args=first_arg&second_arg&third_arg`.
+Please note that arguments are passed as strings, so if you are expecting a number, you must cast using `real(argument)`.

 ### Sprite
 A string that must resolve to a valid sprite name.
 If no such sprite can be resolved, `undefined` is returned.